-Using the SNF algorithm presented above, we obtain the classification of the generalized statistics in various spatial dimensions as summarized in Sec.~\ref{sec: examples in intro}.
+Using the SNF algorithm presented above, we obtain the classification of the generalized statistics in various spatial dimensions, as summarized in Sec.~\ref{sec:Examples_Statistics}.

-Below, we comment on the implications of several generalized statistics on the algebraic structure of the symmetry operators.
-We take the simplicial complex $X$ for the excitation model to be the minimal triangulation of $S^d$ embedded in $d$-dimensional space.\footnote{The minimal triangulation of $S^d$ is formed by $d+1$ of $d$-simplices, which is identified as a boundary of single $(d+1)$-simplex.
-Its vertices and edges form a complete graph $K_{d+2}$.} \begin{itemize} \item In (1+1)D with finite 0-form symmetry $G$, we get the generalized statistics $T$ generated by the unitary sequence
+Below, we comment on the implications of several generalized statistics for the algebraic structure of the symmetry operators.
+We take the simplicial complex $X$ for the excitation model to be the minimal triangulation of $S^d$ embedded in $d$-dimensional space.\footnote{The minimal triangulation of $S^d$ is formed by $d+1$ $d$-simplices, which are identified as the boundary of a single $(d+1)$-simplex.
+Its vertices and edges form a complete graph $K_{d+2}$.} \begin{itemize} \item In $(1+1)$D with finite 0-form symmetry $G$, we obtain the generalized statistics $T$ generated by the unitary sequence

 with $g\in G$.
 This form of the invariant immediately implies that the nontrivial invariant $Z_3(g)=e^{i\Theta}$ becomes an obstruction to having